sarthak-jre/CX-Auto-Categorization/README.md

-# CX-Auto-Categorization : The codes abailable here are for text classification using Naive Bayes algorithm.
+# CX-Auto-Categorization : The codes available here are for text classification using Naive Bayes algorithm.
 In this case, categorizing comments.